Boracay: Leisure activities

-Leisure activities available on or near Boracay include horseback riding, scuba diving, diving helmet, snorkeling, windsurfing, kiteboarding, cliff diving, parasailing.
+Leisure activities available on or near Boracay include horseback riding, scuba diving, helmet diving, snorkeling, windsurfing, kiteboarding, cliff diving, parasailing and banana boat.

 Boracay is the site of an 18-hole par 72 golf course designed by Graham Marsh.
 In addition, As of 2010, Boracay has in excess of 350 beach resorts offering more than 2,000 rooms ranging in quality from five-star to budget accommodation.
 In addition, Boracay offers a wide range of restaurants, bars, pubs, and nightclubs.

 A landmark natural rock formation, Boracay's Rock, juts prominently directly in front of Willy's Beach Resort.

 Statistics

 According to the Department of Tourism of the Philippines, there was a recorded 1,725,483 visitors to Boracay in 2016.
 This was an increase of 250,000 from the previous year.
 Assuming the average length of stay of tourists to Boracay is three days, the number of tourists on the island each day was calculated at 14,182.
 According to Malay municipal records more than two million tourists visited the island in 2017.

+Boracay is aiming for 2.3 million tourist arrivals in 2024, a slight increase from 2023's target, indicating a robust interest in Boracay as a prime tourist destination.

+Marhaba Boracay

+In September 2024, tourism secretary Christina Frasco launched Megaworld's 850 m2 Marhaba, a halal tourism cove in the Boracay Newcoast private beach in front of “Lapus-Lapus” rock formation.

 Sports

 Boracay has been a competitive venue for the Asian Windsurfing Tour, with the week-long Boracay International Funboard Cup competition usually held in January on Bulabog Beach.
 In 2010, the 2011 event dates were scheduled as January 24 - 29.
 CNNGo, a division of CNN focused on travel/lifestyle/entertainment, selected the Boracay International Funboard Competition on the weekend of January 22–24 as one of its 52 weekend recommendations for 2010.

-Dragon boat races are held annually on Boracay under the auspices of the Philippine Dragon Boat Federation, with teams coming from around the Philippines and from other Asian nations to compete.
+Dragon boat races are held annually in Boracay under the auspices of the Philippine Dragon Boat Federation, with teams coming from around the Philippines and from other Asian nations to compete.
 The races usually take place sometime in April or May.
-The 2012 Boracay Edition of the PDBF International Club Crew Challenge to was scheduled for April 26–28, in 2012.
+The 2012 Boracay Edition of the PDBF International Club Crew Challenge was scheduled for April 26–28, 2012.

-The Boracay Open Asian Beach Ultimate Tournament, an ultimate frisbee event, with players coming from around the Philippines and from other International nations, has been held annually since 2003, usually in March or April.
+The Boracay Open Asian Beach Ultimate Tournament, an ultimate frisbee event, with players coming from around the Philippines and from other international nations, has been held annually since 2003, usually in March or April.